WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 This is a **huge** release and includes a TON of stability fixes and changes.
 With it we are _very_ close to Release-Candidate status.

+* WiFi / Network stability improvements!
+* Meadow supports Grove! - we've released drivers for 33 Seeed Studio Grove peripherals - see [Meadow.Foundation.Grove](https://github.com/wildernesslabs/meadow.foundation.grove)
+* Meadow supports MikroBus! - we've released drivers for 5 MikroBus peripherals - see [https://github.com/wildernesslabs/meadow.foundation.MikroBus)

 ## Updating

 This is a full stack release requiring an OS update, new nuget packages, a new Meadow CLI and new Visual Studio extensions.

 ### Meadow.CLI

-Start by making sure you have the latest version of the CLI (0.15.2) by running:
+Start by making sure you have the latest version of the CLI (0.19.2) by running:

 ```bash
 dotnet tool update Wildernesslabs.Meadow.CLI --global